MathCancer/PhysiCell/documentation/Quickstart.md

 To install the Anaconda Python, you have two options:

 1) download/install the entire [Individual Edition](https://www.anaconda.com/products/individual).
-But be warned, this is ~400-500MB in size because it contains a very large suite of modules.
-If you have plenty of free disk space, we recommend it.
+Be warned: this is ~400-500MB in size because it contains a very large suite of modules.
+But if you have plenty of free disk space, we recommend it.
 2) download/install a much smaller distribution called [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install the minimal modules needed by PhysiCell:

 ```